 06 of 10

-Voted as one of the top 5 favorite national parks for camping by the readers, Yosemite National Park is a geological wonder.
+One of the most favorite national parks for camping, Yosemite National Park is a geological wonder.
 With Half Dome and El Capitan looming over the valley, Yosemite Valley is not only picturesque for camping, but it’s also a great destination for hiking, climbing, and sightseeing.
-Tuolumne Meadows in the Yosemite high country has spectacular views of the glacial carved valley and is a great portal to the backpacking.
+Tuolumne Meadows in the Yosemite high country has spectacular views of the glacial carved valley and is a great portal to backcountry hiking.

 07 of 10